How It Works: How SoFi Makes Money

-First, our lending products (that’s Student Loan Refinancing, Personal Loan, and Mortgage).
+First, our lending products (that’s Student Loan Refinancing, Personal Loans, Private Student Loans, and Home Loans).
 There are many different ways companies make money in lending—some make their money on origination fees and get paid when a borrower takes a loan, others by holding the loans and making money from the interest the borrower pays, and others by selling loans after they’re made to investors while maintaining some ownership for themselves.

 We employ a blend of the last two approaches at SoFi, but primarily make money the third way, through securitizations and whole loan sales.
 The buyers in these securitizations are institutions like pension and insurance funds, as well as other asset managers, who pay a premium upfront for the future potential cash flows from the loans.
 We’re able to make money through securitizations because investors trust the quality of our loans.

-To break the process down more simply, here’s an example: let’s say SoFi extends a student loan that pays 5% APR for five years with the principal due at the end of those five years.
-Because our borrowers were paying 7% APR originally, they now save a whopping 2% APR each year.
+To break the process down more simply, here’s an example: let’s say SoFi extends a student loan that pays 5% annual percentage rate (APR) for five years with the principal due at the end of those five years.
+If our borrowers were paying 7% APR originally, for example, they now save a whopping 2% APR each year.
 Nice!

 The value of the total loan is 125% of the original loan amount (5% APR x 5 years in interest; 100% in principal).
 We sell the loan to investors for 105%.
 For taking on the risk of loan repayment, investors will get 20% (125% – 120%) over five years; SoFi will get 5% upfront to cover its cost of borrowing funds, its operations, and the memberships perks it offers to its clients.
 Double nice!